-For optimum performance, all models (except for Undercounters and Front Breathing cabinets) should be installed on casters or legs (see "Installing Casters" or Installing Legs") with a minimum 3" clearance on each side and the back of the cabinet (see Figure 2).
+For optimum performance, "SW" series models should be installed on casters or legs (see "Installing Casters" or Installing Legs") and a minimum 3" clearance should be provided on each side and the rear of the cabinet (see Figure 2).
+Your model has been designed to also operate sufficiently without legs or casters and directly on the floor as long as a minimum clearance of 8" is provided from the rear venting louvers and the rear wall (see Figure 2).
+Cabinet side clearance is not required when mounting your model directly on the floor, without legs or casters.
 If any of the above conditions can not be achieved, the installer should provide special venting or air supply ducts, or a Front-Breather Kit (see "Optional Accessories") can be ordered by contacting the factory.

-Undercounter and Front Breathing models do not require any clearance around the sides or back of the cabinet, since they take in and exhaust air under the cabinet and through the front grill, under the door.
-The air flow under the cabinet and through the front grill must not be restricted.
+"UC" series models and units provided with the Front-Breather Option do not require any clearance around the the sides or back of the cabinet, since they take in and exhaust air under the cabinet and through the front grill, under the door.
+The air flow under the cabinet and through the front grill cannot be restricted. (see "Front Breather Kit" under "Optional Accessories").

-IMPORTANT NOTE: For optimum performance, your cabinet should be located where an unrestricted air supply can circulate underneath and behind the cabinet.
-Do not obstruct the grill in the rear of the cabinet in any way, and never place or store anything inside the compressor compartment.
-These rules are essential for maximum cooling capacity and long life of your unit.
+IMPORTANT NOTE: To assure maximum operating efficiency, your new cabinet should be located where an unrestricted air supply can circulate underneath and behind the cabinet.
+Do not at any time obstruct the grill area in the rear of the cabinet in any way, and never place or store anything inside of the cabinet machine compartment.
+These rules are essential for maximum cooling capacity and long life of refrigeration parts.

-FIGURE 2: Minimum Clearance Dimensions for Optimum Conditions (Except for Undercounter & Front Breathing Models)
+FIGURE 2: Minimum Clearance Dimensions for Optimum Conditions